Spain’s power supply is almost fully restored after one of Europe’s most severe blackouts

 In Madrid, cheers erupted from balconies where the electricity had returned.

-As metro service stopped, train stations cleared out and shops and offices closed, and thousands of people spilled onto the streets of Madrid.
-Some resorted to hitchhiking.
-Others walked hours just to get home.
+On Tuesday morning, Madrid's metro system said service would be restored on all but one line by 8 a.m., meaning that 80% of trains would be operating again during rush hour.

-Spanish national TV broadcast images of commuters clambering out of stalled trains in unlit tunnels.
+As metro service stopped on Monday, train stations cleared out and shops and offices closed, and thousands of people spilled onto the streets of Madrid.

 Emergency workers in Spain said they rescued some 35,000 passengers stranded along railways and underground.
 By 11 p.m., there were still 11 trains backed up by the power loss awaiting evacuation, Sánchez said.